movementlabsxyz/MIP/MIP/mip-58/README.md

 5. User is notified on the frontend that their transaction has been completed.

 [!NOTE]
-We may consider Fastconfirmation instead of Postconfirmation, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65), if the L2 is extremely unlikely to reorg AND the committee is considered to be safe.
-However, this should be studied carefully.
+Due to gas price fluctuation on L1 we SHOULD consider Fastconfirmation instead of Postconfirmation, see [MIP-65](https://github.com/movementlabsxyz/MIP/pull/65).
+This assumes the L2 is extremely unlikely to reorg AND the committee is considered to be safe.

 ![L2-L1](L2ToL1.png)